21 NCAC 36 .0225 COMPONENTS OF NURSING PRACTICE FOR THE LICENSED PRACTICAL NURSE

 (B) implementing nursing interventions and medical orders consistent with Paragraph (b) of this Rule and 21 NCAC 36 .0221(c) and within an environment conducive to client safety;

 (E) modifying immediate nursing interventions based on changes in a client's status; and

-(2) The licensed practical nurse may participate, consistent with 21 NCAC 36 .0224(d)(6), in implementing the health care plan by assigning nursing care activities to other licensed practical nurses and delegating nursing care activities to unlicensed personnel qualified and competent to perform such activities and providing all of the following criteria are met:
+(2) The licensed practical nurse may participate, consistent with 21 NCAC 36 .0224(d)(6), in implementing the health care plan by assigning nursing care activities to other licensed practical nurses and delegating nursing care activities to unlicensed personnel qualified and competent to perform such activities, if all of the following criteria are met: